HOME

 OBJECT DESCRIPTION

 Barnard 72 is also known as the Snake Nebula.
 It is composed by interstellar dust and dark material concentration.
 Only visible because is interposing the light coming from a dense stellar cloud in this fascinating star field region in the constellation of Ophiuchus.
 Edwing Emerson Barnard catalogued 182 dark nebulas and his list was published by year 1919.
-Most popular object is Barnard 33 also known as the horse head nebula.
+Most popular object is Barnard 33 also known as the Horse Head Nebula.

 IMAGE INFORMATION

-SKY CONDITIONS: Hazy night
+SKY CONDITIONS: Good Transparency

 FILTERS: none

-EXPOSURES: RGB (50) 10 x 300 seconds subs
+EXPOSURES: RGB 15 x 360 seconds subs